 These members of the council advise the Metropolitan Archbishop and monitor moral purity in the orders.

 There is some chatter out there regarding orders of chivalry, certain royals, etc. We have noticed that the comments indicate ignorance.
 Certain individuals do not understand the legal significance of "de jure" royal claims under international law.
 They do not understand the rights of those with bloodlines of the former reigning houses of Europe, Russia and the Byzantine Empire.
-His Royal and Imperial Highness Prince Mauricio has explained this in scholarly work.
-We suggest that the ignorant read Dr. Mauricio.

 Some of these same ignorant individuals make incorrect statements about the independent Orthodox and Catholic Churches.
 They do not understand the difference between church governance and validity of Holy Orders in those churches.
 The Roman Catholic Church holds to indelibility of Holy Orders.
 That means that even if a bishop is excommunicated, he still is a bishop with effective powers of Orders.
 He can ordain other bishops and priests.
 They will be considered valid.
 They do not recognize their right to govern the churches that they develop.
 Nevertheless, in Rome's eyes they are valid priests and bishops!